https://awstip.com/docker-run-vs-cmd-vs-entrypoint-78ca2e5472bd

 - If docker run specifies another command, the default command specified by

-will be ignored. - If there are multiple
+CMDwill be ignored. - If there are multiple

-instructions in the Dockerfile, only the lastCMD
+CMDinstructions in the Dockerfile, only the lastCMDis valid.

 - Exec format: